 Our Favorite: Nighthawk Professional Silicone Roller

-The rolling is made smooth and easy.
-The seam roller is also heat resistant and can be used for a wide variety of other purposes: wall vinyl, automotive work, PVC etc.
+The Seam Roller is also heat resistant and can be used for a wide variety of other purposes: wall vinyl, automotive work, PVC, etc.

 A seam roller comes in handy, especially for rubberized roofs.
 Perfect for compressing roofing membranes.
 Look for